 CONSTRUCTION

-ADD The following subsection TO THIS SECTION:
+ADD The following subsections TO THIS SECTION:

 630.03.70 MANHOLE ADJUSTMENT

 A. When adjusting manholes, all components must be set in a bed of grout: Burke Type V nonmetallic, nonshrink.
 Burke can be mixed with equal parts of sand and Type V cement for components, but shall be used full strength in pipe inverts.